microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/protectionpolicybase-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a Protection Policy by Id.
+Get a Protection Policy by ID.
 Read the properties and relationships of a [protectionPolicyBase](../resources/protectionpolicybase.md).

 ## Permissions